Psytrance Guide

 BPM range: 135—150

 Goa Trance is the ancestor of all Psytrance music as a whole we know today.
-Formed in the 80’s in Goa, India, by the modern hippies of that time, Goa Trance got its global recognition in the mid 90’s.
-Goa Trance is considered as “organic”, that is to say, it does not have the typical “metallic” sounds of electronic music and often presents an oriental aesthetics in its melodies, mostly with Indian consonance, as well as various tribal elements from the Indian culture such as references to the Buddhist or Hinduist mythology and mysticism.
-Although Goa Trance is considered as an oldschool genre now, some artists and labels are still releasing it, referring to it as a New School or Neogoa.
+Formed in the ’80s in Goa, India, by the modern hippies of that time, Goa Trance got its global recognition in the mid-90s.
+It has oriental aesthetics in its melodies, mostly with Indian consonance, as well as various tribal elements from the Indian culture such as references to the Buddhist or Hinduist mythology and mysticism.
+Although Goa Trance is considered an old-school genre now, some artists and labels are still releasing it, referring to it as a New School or Neogoa.

 Nitzhonot